vtfk/node-shared-logger/README.md

 </div>

 <br>
 <p align=center >A simple logger for node applications.
-Logs to console, papertrail (via token) and Azure Function.</p>
+Logs to console, Papertrail (via token) and/or Betterstack (via token) and Azure Function.</p>
 <br>

 ## Installation